 While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be afflicted with it.

-First, for a guide on what piriformis syndrome is and what you need to do about it, click here.
+First, for a complete guide on piriformis syndrome and how to treat it safely at home, click here.

 If you aren’t sure whether you have piriformis syndrome but you do have persistent buttock pain, try this article instead.